MiguelMateo1/Store-app/README.md

 ## Features

 - Modern/dynamic css design
-- Browes products and add to cart
+- Browse/filter products and add to cart
 - Responsive web design
 - Use of Contex api